reidjohnson/hpipy/_sources/user_guide/accuracy_metrics.rst.txt

 Basic Setup
 -----------

-First, we will import the necessary modules and load some sales data and create an index:
+First, we will import the necessary modules, load some sales data, and create an index:

 .. code-block:: python